NET WORTH: Unknown

 It was at Stanford that Lerner met Bosack, her future husband and business partner.
 Together, they co-founded Cisco Systems, which eventually became a giant in network services.
-After the company went public however, Lerner was eventually fired, and Bosack resigned in protest.
-Eventually, Lerner and Bosack would be worth more if they’d held on to their stock a while longer, but upset with what had happened, they decided to sell, and put most of the money toward charitable endeavors.
+After the company went public, however, Lerner was fired, and Bosack resigned in protest.
+Eventually, Lerner and Bosack separated, then divorced, though they still remain close friends.
+Both were still listed as directors of the foundation as of a recent tax filing.

 SPACE EXPLORATION: Lerner has supported SETI, a project that searches for extraterrestrial intelligence.

+LOOKING FORWARD: Though Lerner has largely spent down the wealth she acquired from Cisco, the foundation still held just under $2 million in assets as of recent filed returns.
 Lerner is fond of dance, saying she “can dance in five centuries and two sexes."
 She is interested in the history of costumes and dressmaking, and collects books on 18th-century typography, all of which may offer insight into the type of funding she might consider in addition to the areas she already supports.

 8458 W. Main St.